 We love stories and people, so we thought it would be really interesting to start featuring some of our most favorite people in a monthly Spotlight column.
-Each month, we will feature clients, Pinstripe Marketing employees, partners, and community members who have touched our lives in some way.
+We regularly feature clients, Pinstripe Marketing employees, partners, and community members who have touched our lives in some way.

-Our first Spotlight is on Rachel Martin, Director of Marketing and Communications at Shorecrest Preparatory School.
+This Spotlight is on Rachel Barrett, Director of Marketing and Communications at Shorecrest Preparatory School.
 Rachel is not just a wonderful client, she is a really great person too.
 Now you can meet her for yourself.

 Director of Marketing and Communication